gaelzarco/obxvault/CIT180/SQL.md

-Data in a SQL table is stores in a row that contains exactly one #tuple .
+Data in a SQL table is stored in a row that contains exactly one #tuple .
 A table is made up of one or more columns that independently describe the name, data type and attribute of the tuples.

 The structure of the table, also known as #relation_schema, is defined by the attributes, or columns of the table.